 Where the Truth Lies is a book that addresses so many real-world issues in such a small town.
 It’s an impactful, slow-creeping thriller that is sometimes a difficult read that will sit with you long after you’ve finished the last page.
 Thank you, Atria Books, for sending this along!

-Where the Truth Lies is available for preorder on Amazon for $12.99, it releases August 3rd.
+Where the Truth Lies is available on Amazon for $12.99.

 About the Book